 Back in the world of the main story arc, the study group are still expelled and still trying to prove that the Dean has been replaced with a double and the school has been taken over by Chang.
 This is solved by an elaborate heist, Ocean’s Eleven style, complete with ‘the bit where it seems like the plan has gone wrong but that was actually part of the plan’ and Pierce getting confused about how many layers of real/fake failure there are.
 The group all dress up, execute a plan from the intel from one of the leaders of the Air-Conditioning Repair College in that restaurant where Troy and Britta had lunch that one time (where was the Die Hard-hating owner?), outfox Chang and put the real Dean back in his rightful Deanship.

-The problem with any Chang episode is that Chang gets old super quickly.
+The problem with any Chang episode is that Chang gets old super quickly and needs help with medicaid planning.
 He was arguably never a deep character in the way the Dean grew to be, and the whole dictatorial coup thing just doesn’t square with our knowledge that he’s a moron.
 Did his army of teens organise this?
 Which leads to a slightly bigger question about what has made this year slightly different to other seasons: where is everyone else?
 One of the really cool things about the two previous seasons is that you not only got a real sense that the group was just a small part in a much bigger school machine, but that each of the characters had dreams and ambitions and a life that existed outside of it.
 The group’s interior dynamics are great fun and one of the show’s unique hooks, but they thrived on outside interference, and most of the interesting conflicts have long since been resolved.
 The most interesting characters are Annie and Abed, and it’s not an accident that they’re the ones who have enjoyed the most positive development this season.
 One of the criticisms most frequently aimed at the show is the narcissism that’s grown around the lead characters, and the whole ‘Greendale 7’ plotline is pretty significant evidence for the prosecution.

 The episode wraps up with Troy accepting his position at Vice Dean John Goodman’s AC College, having left his friends behind and whispering to Abed ‘I know you hate it when people do this in movies.’
 Troy walks out the door and into…